oscarssanchez/track-your-writing/README.md

 # track-your-writing
 ![Select an image, add text, and choose a link.](assets/titlebar.png)

-Track your writing tracks your most important writing data, ready to be challenged and beaten up.
+Track Your Writing tracks your most important writing data, ready to be challenged and beaten up.
 Level up your letter game!

 **Contributors:** [oscarssanchez](https://profiles.wordpress.org/oscarssanchez)
 **Tested up to:** 4.9